pablobfonseca/pablobfonseca/README.md

 🚀 I'm currently working for [Upscope](https://upscope.com) as a Lead Software Engineer.

-🌱 I'm improving my Typescript and Go skills.
+🌱 I'm improving my Typescript, Go and FP (Haskell and Elm) skills.

 <center>